rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The crucial elements that `match` and its counterpart `enum` tie together are:

-* Structural pattern matching of algebraic data types: The `match` construct enables case analysis with ergonomics that are vastly improved over that provided by a C or Java style `switch` statement.
+* Structural pattern matching: case analysis with ergonomics vastly improved over a C or Java style `switch` statement.

-* Exhaustive case analysis, which ensures that no case is omitted when processing an input.
+* Exhaustive case analysis: ensures that no case is omitted when processing an input.

 * `match` embraces both imperative and functional styles of
-  programming: The compiler's static analyses work hard to ensure statement-oriented programming remains palatable, rather than forcing everyone to adopt an expression-oriented mindset.
+  programming: you can continue using `break` statements, assignments, et cetera, rather than being forced to adopt an expression-oriented mindset.

-* Destructuring bind of *L-values*: Rust encourages the developer to think carefully about ownership and borrowing.
-To ensure that processing data does not force one to give up ownership of a value prematurely, `match` is designed with support for merely *borrowing* substructure within its input (as opposed to always *moving* such substructure).
+* `match` "borrows" or "moves", as needed: Rust encourages the developer to think carefully about ownership and borrowing.
+To ensure that one is not forced to yield ownership of a value prematurely, `match` is designed with support for merely *borrowing* substructure (as opposed to always *moving* such substructure).

 We cover each of the items above in detail below, but first we establish a foundation for the discussion: What does `match` look